nodejs/node/doc/api/globals.md

 be emitted.

 In general, `queueMicrotask` is the idiomatic choice over `process.nextTick()`.
-`process.nextTick()` will always run before microtasks, and so unexpected execution order may be observed.
+`process.nextTick()` will always run before the microtask queue, and so unexpected execution order may be observed.

 ```js
 // Here, `queueMicrotask()` is used to ensure the 'load' event is always